ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 At the same time, source authentication of the published topic data is achieved by means of a digital signature, which the Publisher of the data in question computes with its private key and embeds in the published topic data.
 This ensures integrity of the published topic data as well as its origin, thus preventing a group member from impersonating another one.

-To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers must be able to access the public keys of the Publishers to a specific topic in order to verify the signature over the published topic data.
+To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers have to be able to access the public keys of the Publishers to a specific topic in order to verify the signature over the published topic data.
 This might make the message exchange quite heavy for small constrained devices.

 The Broker is only trusted with verifying that a Publisher is authorised to publish on a certain topic and with distributing that data only to the Subscribers authorised to obtain it.
 However, the Broker is not trusted with the published topic data in itself, which the Broker cannot read or modify as it does not have access to the group key required for decrypting the data.